platformio/platformio-docs/projectconf/advanced_scripting.rst

 Custom firmware/program name
 ''''''''''''''''''''''''''''

-Sometime is useful to have a different firmware/program name in :ref:`projectconf_pio_build_dir`.
+Sometimes is useful to have a different firmware/program name in :ref:`projectconf_pio_build_dir`.

 ``platformio.ini``: